A former Suffolk high school teacher's battle with massive brain tumors

 SUFFOLK, Va. - Nowadays, Heather Cadorette spends her time in the garden at her parents' Suffolk home.

-“I make pickles and salsa and, like I said, it’s just so wonderful,” Cadorette explained to News 3 inside the garden.
+“I make pickles and salsa, and like I said, it's just so wonderful,” Cadorette explained to News 3 inside the garden.

 It’s a much different life than the days she spent behind the walls of King's Fork High School in Suffolk.